tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson2.md

 <img src="../images/igv_dropdown_1.png" width="300">

 -Choose the following compute resource parameters:
--- Number of house = 1
++Number of house = 1
--- Number of cores = 1
++Number of cores = 1
--- Amount of Memory = 8GB
++Amount of Memory = 8GB
--- Reservation = Bioinformatics Workshop
++Reservation = Bioinformatics Workshop
--- Directory (leave blank)
++Directory (leave blank)

 <img src="../images/igv_params.png" width="400">

 - Click the blue button `Launch IGV` when it appears

-After this the IGV window will appear as a small window on a grey background.
+- After this the IGV window will appear as a small window on a grey background.

-Click the square icon in the top right corner to maximize the window.
+- Click the square icon in the top right corner to maximize the window.

 <img src="../images/igv_start.png" width="400">